Chronic Pain & Fatigue Research Center

 Brain

-In addition to using a wide range of research methods to study the underlying mechanisms of chronic pain conditions, we are also focused on identifying and developing better treatments for individuals with chronic pain.
-We have had a longstanding interest in non-pharmacological therapies such as cognitive-behavioral therapies, exercise, and acupuncture, as well as in performing early testing of new pharmacological therapies and medical devices that might be more effective than our currently available therapies.
+We use a wide range of state-of-the-art research methods to study the underlying mechanisms of chronic pain, including adaptive patient-reported outcome measures, neuroimaging (structural, functional, and neurochemical), multisensory quantitative sensory testing, genetics, ecological momentary assessment, actigraphy, and measures of immune and autonomic nervous system functional and reactivity.
+We have had a longstanding interest in non-pharmacological therapies such as cognitive-behavioral therapies, exercise, and acupuncture, as well as in performing early testing of new technologies and pharmacological therapies, including cannabis and psychedelics, that might be more effective than our currently available therapies.

-While we are part of the Department of Anesthesiology in the University of Michigan Medical School, we maintain strong ties to many other departments across Michigan Medicine, as well as to most of the other schools and colleges at the University of Michigan, and collaborate with investigators worldwide.
+Although we are part of the Department of Anesthesiology in the University of Michigan Medical School, we maintain strong ties to many other departments, schools, and colleges across the University of Michigan, and collaborate with investigators worldwide.